-Sarah L Johnson
+by Sarah L Johnson

-Publication date: 10 April 2018
+Publication Date: 10 April 2018

 Coffin Hop Press

-Reviewed by D C White
+Review by D C White

-Infractus, by Sarah L Johnson is a not-quite book.
+Infractus, by Sarah L Johnson, is a not-quite book.
 It’s about a not-quite assassin, operating on behalf of a not-quite corporation, after a not-quite apocalypse.
 Is it good?
 Not quite.